Harshnatuskar/goast-sample-app-4/README.md

 3) Copy this trace to put into goast (Or you can click the `Use sample stack trace` button in goast)
 ```
 Here is the trace:
+  ./src/app/page.js
+   ReactServerComponentsError:
+   You're importing a component that needs useState.
+It only works in a Client Component but none of      its parents are marked with "use client", so they're Server Components by default
  1 │ // @react-env useClient
  2 │ import { useState } from "react";
    ·          ────────